kubedb/cli/docs/reference/kubedb_delete.md

 ```
       --all                    Delete all resources, including uninitialized ones, in the namespace of the specified resource types.
   -f, --filename stringSlice   Filename to use to delete the resource
-      --force                  Immediate deletion of some resources may result in inconsistency or data loss.
   -h, --help                   help for delete
   -n, --namespace string       Delete object(s) from this namespace. (default "default")
   -o, --output string          Output mode.
 Use "-o name" for shorter output (resource/name).